 Building partnerships in our community is very important.
 We work closely with government agencies, nonprofits, school districts, and high schools.
 We share resources and provide K-12 outreach so that the students know early on about dual enrollment.
 Our program aims to guide our students to accomplish their academic goals.
+By creating and fostering our community and high school relationships, it helps enhance our presence in the community as an option for the early college experience.

-Cañada College is actively collaborating with Sequoia Union High School, La Honda/Pescadero Unified, and San Mateo Unified School Districts as well as Oxford Day Academy in East Palo Alto, an independent charter school, to promote relationships, seamless transitions, and alignment of pathways.
+Cañada College is actively collaborating with Sequoia Union High School, La Honda/Pescadero Unified, and San Mateo Unified School Districts, as well as Oxford Day Academy in East Palo Alto, an independent charter school, to promote relationships, seamless transitions, and alignment of pathways.
 As mentioned above, dual enrollment courses will be offered at five high schools in the SUHSD this 2021-2022 academic year for the first time.
-Over the next three years, the dual enrollment expansion plan includes the following participating high schools, charter schools and adult schools:
+Over the next three years, the dual enrollment expansion plan includes the following participating high schools, charter schools, and adult schools:

 - Sequoia Union High School District

 - Woodside High School

 - Sequoia High School

 - Redwood High School

 - San Mateo Union High School District

 - Hillsdale High School

 - La Honda Unified School District

 - Pescadero High School

 - Canada College

 - Middle College

+- Non-Profits/Community Organizations:

 - Boys and Girls Club of the Peninsula

+- College Track

+- Sienna Youth Center

+- Police Activities League

+- San Mateo and Redwood City Libraries

+- Redwood City Together

+- Orion Site Council

+- Latino Community Council of Redwood City

+- Redwood City School Foundation

+- Redwood City Elementary